 The system is owned and operated by the City of Vancouver.

-After a competitive public process, we selected Creative Energy to develop a neighbourhood renewable energy system to provide heat and hot water to new developments in Northeast False Creek and Chinatown.
+After a competitive public process, we selected Creative Energy External website, opens in new tab to develop a neighbourhood renewable energy system to provide heat and hot water to new developments in Northeast False Creek and Chinatown.

 This system will be integrated with Creative Energy's steam system, using its modern hot water distribution intrastructure.